OctalDecoder/pokemon-tcg-card-detector/README.md

 | Database file             | `models/cards.db` | `shared.database`        |
 | Output/results            | `output/`         | `shared.output_dir`      |

+> By combining **pHash caching**, **pruned+quantized distilled CNNs**, and an **asynchronous pipelined architecture**, we'll minimize redundant CNN inferences, squeeze maximum throughput out of the GPU, and aim to keep peak frame time under ~100 ms even when dozens of cards appear simultaneously.

+## License

+This project is licensed under the [MIT License](LICENSE).

+The MIT License permits use, modification, and distribution of this software, including for commercial purposes, provided the original copyright notice and license text are included.

+By using or contributing to this project, you agree to comply with the terms of the MIT License.

 ---

-By combining **pHash caching**, **pruned+quantized distilled CNNs**, and an **asynchronous pipelined architecture**, we’ll minimize redundant CNN inferences, squeeze maximum throughput out of the GPU, and aim to keep peak frame time under ~100 ms even when dozens of cards appear simultaneously.
+For any questions about licensing or contributions, please contact the project maintainers.